 Students Starting Fall 2019: Requirements & Courses

 View more about the post-Fall 2019 requirements in the current SF State Bulletin.

-The following are requirements for a B.A. in English with concentration in Literature for students who declared their major during spring 2007 semester and after.
-Please note that if you declared your major during fall 2006 semester, you have a choice between following the old or the new major requirements.
+The following are requirements for a B.A. in English with concentration in Literature for students who declared their major and began taking classes before Fall of 2019.

 View more about the pre-Fall 2019 requirements in the 2018-2019 SF State Bulletin.